 "These people, generally, are the last to benefit from innovation.
 We believe that designers, manufacturers, and technological innovators have the potential to provide, at an unprecedented speed, a housing design that can raise the quality of life of many of the poorest populations in the world.
 3D printing, in particular, offers a powerful new tool to fulfill this mission."

-The first prototype of these houses was printed in 2018 by Icon in Austin, Texas, where the company is based, also in collaboration with New Story.
-It has 350 square meters and the printing took 47 hours at a cost of 10,000 dollars.
+The prototype of these houses was printed in 2018 by Icon in Austin, Texas, where the company is based, also in collaboration with New Story.
+It has 350 square meters and the printing took 47 hours for 10,000 dollars.
 In the process, he uses a special concrete mix, called Icon Lavacrete, as a material for manufacturing.

 Its development was enhanced with the public presentation, in March 2019, of the Vulcan II machine, which will officially begin work in the summer of this year for some allies, including New Story and Fuseproject.